mikey-harper/StatsCode/README.md

-#Snippets
+#StatsCode
-A place to keep code snippets that might be useful (to me and you!)
+A place to keep code snippets and examples of analysis methods so I don't have to go rummaging through other code to find them.

 ###Terms of Use
 GPL: V2 - http://choosealicense.com/licenses/gpl-2.0/